HOME >> Student Recruitment

 I try to create an atmosphere where people can enjoy research.
 In my experience, people do not want to do things when they are told to.
 The more a mother tells a child to study, the less the child wants to study.
 The same is true for adult graduate students.
 I try to watch over them as much as possible.

 To keep students interested, faculty members themselves need to enjoy their research and teaching.
 People are interested in what others are doing in an interesting way.
 Think back to the classes you have taken so far.
-Even if the content is difficult, you would be interested in a teacher who talks passionately about interesting things.
+Even if the content is difficult, you are interested in a teacher who talks passionately about interesting things.

 (2) Progress check:

 We hold a lab meeting every Friday morning to review progress, and students are asked to give a presentation on their progress at the lab meeting about once every two months.
-In addition, we have a one-on-one research meeting every Wednesday for about 25 minutes.
+In addition, we have a one-on-one research meeting every Tuesday for about 25 minutes.

 <Supplementary information (English)

-When I present my research at international conferences, I have to speak English.
-If you have visitors from abroad, you will need to speak English.
-It is too late to try to study English just before an international conference (I had a bitter experience with English).
+At the lab meetings held on Fridays, students are encouraged to use English as much as possible.
+Students take turns to chair the meeting in English.
+When presenting research at international conferences, it is necessary to speak in English.
+If you have visitors from abroad, you need to speak English.
+It is too late to try to study English just before the international conference (I had a bitter experience with English).
 I believe that English training is necessary every week, preferably every day.

 3) How to decide on a research theme: